armory-io/halyard/docs/commands.md

  * `--remove-read-permission`: Remove this permission from the list of read permissions.
  * `--remove-write-permission`: Remove this permission from the list of write permissions.
  * `--repo`: The repo in your artifactory to be searched.
+ * `--repo-type`: The package type of repo in your artifactory to be searched.
  * `--username`: The username of the artifactory user to authenticate as.
  * `--write-permissions`: A user must have at least one of these roles in order to be able to run jobs on this build search.